 Selected Projects and Programs

-The CDE has many projects and programs to close the achievement gap, including California Services for Technical Assistance and Training (CalSTAT), Resources in Special Education (RiSE), technical assistance with least restrictive environments, Supporting Early Education Delivery Systems (SEEDS), the Special Education Early Childhood Administrators Project (SEECAP), technical assistance for students with low-incidence disabilities (visual and orthopedic disabilities), and focused monitoring projects.
+The CDE has many projects and programs to close the achievement gap, including technical assistance with least restrictive environments (Supporting Inclusive Practices ), support for family engagement (Seeds of Partnership ), support for birth to preschool assessments (Desired Results Access Project ), technical assistance for students with low-incidence disabilities (visual and orthopedic disabilities), and focused monitoring projects.
 These projects provide technical services, research, training, conferences, and other services to many special education students.